PavelShaura/Movie_search_application_Flask/README.md

-# My privat "Kinopoisk" with a bunch of different films!
+# "Kinopoisk" is a similar application

 ## This project will require knowledge of Flask, SQLAlchemy, Marshmallow (or any other validator of your choice), REST, CRUD, JWT